 - ½ tsp. salt

 Here is the process to extract coconut milk:

-If using fresh coconut, cut ½ a coconut into approximately 1/2″ pieces and add to a coffee or spice grinder, add 2 cup of water, then grind to milk.
-It’s best to use the milk without discarding the pulp (essential fiber).
-But if you want just the milk, then discard the pulp.
+If using fresh coconut, cut ½ a coconut into approximately 1/2″ pieces and add to a coffee or spice grinder.
+Add 2 cup of water, then grind to milk.
+It is best to use the milk without discarding the pulp (includes essential fiber).
+However, if you want just the milk, then discard the pulp.

-If using dried coconut, cut ½ a coconut into 1/2″ pieces, soak in 1 cup of water for 10 minutes, then add 2 cups of water with coconut pieces (discard the water that the coconut was soaked in) to coffee or spice grinder, then grind to milk.
+If using dried coconut, cut ½ a coconut into 1/2″ pieces and soak in 1 cup of water for 10 minutes.
+Discard water that coconut was soaked in.
+Add 2 cups of water with coconut pieces in coffee or spice grinder.
+Grind down to milk.

-Add all ingredients to your MEC 100% non-toxic Small or Medium pot.
-Set the pot on the stove and cook for 25-30 minutes on medium low till done.
+Add all ingredients to MEC small or medium pot.
+Set pot on the stove and cook for 25-30 minutes on medium-low until done.

-Turn stove off, leave pot covered for 5-7 minutes to let the food settle after cooking.
-Then serve and Enjoy!
+Turn stove off and leave pot covered for 5-7 minutes to let food settle after cooking.

-Aunty Wendy cooked this recipe in the oven along with a other dishes in different pots and it took a little more than an hour at 350-degree Fahrenheit.
+Aunty Wendy cooked this recipe in the oven, along with other dishes in different pots and it took a little more than an hour at 350 Fahrenheit.